 Tony Wagner currently serves as an Expert In Residence at Harvard University’s new Innovation Lab.
 Prior to this appointment, Tony was the first Innovation Education Fellow at the Technology & Entrepreneurship Center at Harvard, and the founder and co-director of the Change Leadership Group at the Harvard Graduate School of Education for more than a decade.
 His previous work experience includes twelve years as a high school teacher, K-8 principal, university professor in teacher education, and founding executive director of Educators for Social Responsibility.

 Tony is a frequent speaker at national and international conferences and a widely published author.
 His work includes numerous articles and five books.
-Tony’s latest, Creating Innovators: The Making of Young People Who Will Change The World, was recently published by Simon & Schuster to rave reviews and has been translated into six languages.
-His 2008 book, The Global Achievement Gap continues to be an international best seller with a Second Edition forthcoming.
+Tony’s latest, Creating Innovators: The Making of Young People Who Will Change The World, was published by Simon & Schuster in 2012 to rave reviews and has been translated into ten languages.
+His 2008 book, The Global Achievement Gap continues to be an international best seller with a Second Edition recently released.
 Tony also recently collaborated with noted filmmaker Robert Compton to create a 60 minute documentary, “The Finland Phenomenon: Inside The World’s Most Surprising School System.”

 Tony earned an M.A.T. and an Ed.D. at the Harvard University Graduate School of Education.